 Shakespeare’s sonnets, 154 in all, demonstrate his mastery of the English language in a way that some of us might appreciate, if not fully understand, and perhaps even want to imitate.

-With this in mind, the Southern Shakespeare Company, in partnership with the Tallahassee Democrat and the Florida Lottery will hold its SIXTH ANNUAL SONNET CONTEST in 2020.
+With this in mind, the Southern Shakespeare Company, in partnership with the Tallahassee Democrat, will hold its SIXTH ANNUAL SONNET CONTEST in 2020.

 There will be three categories: COLLEGE/ADULT, HIGH SCHOOL, and MIDDLE SCHOOL.